VantageDiscovery/vantage-ui-templates/README.md

  const {
      /*
       Get all available filters
+      array of all avalable filters
     */
-    availableFilters: Filter[]; - array of all avalable filters
+    availableFilters: Filter[];

     /*
       Get active filters
+      array of all filters that are active
     */
-    activeFilters: Filter[]; - array of all filters that are active
+    activeFilters: Filter[];

      /*
      Get popular filters
-    */
-    popularFilters: Filter[]; - array of filters that are popular and would be presented as tags for easy activation
+     array of filters that are popular and would be presented as tags for easy activation */
+    popularFilters: Filter[];

     /*
       Set active filters
+      function for saving state of acive filters
     */
-    setActiveFilters: (filters: Filter[]) => void - function for saving state of acive filters
+    setActiveFilters: (filters: Filter[]) => void;

     /*
       Toggle filters
-    */
-    toggleFilters: (filters: Filter[]) => void; - function for changing some filter to active, and vise versa
+      function for changing some filter to active, and vise versa */
+    toggleFilters: (filters: Filter[]) => void;

     /*
      Get filters string
-    */
-    getFilterString: () => string; - function return active filters as a string in the form: "categoriName1:filterName1 , categoriName2:filterName2"
+     function return active filters as a string in the form: "categoriName1:filterName1 , categoriName2:filterName2" */
+    getFilterString: () => string;

     /*
       Clear all active filters
+      function deactivates all active filters
     */
-    clearActiveFilters: () => void; - function deactivates all active filters } = useFilterHook( {filterType, getAvailableFilters, getPopularFilters });
+    clearActiveFilters: () => void;
+  } = useFilterHook( {filterType, getAvailableFilters, getPopularFilters });

 ```